-Sample premium is for a 65 year old, non smoking, woman living in New York.
-The rate was accurate on date of publication.
+The sample premium is for a 65-year-old, non-smoking, woman living in New York.
+The rate was accurate on the date of publication.
 Rates change frequently and they are priced by county.
 You must contact a licensed agent to get a current rate for your situation.

 Review rating stars are derived from MedicareWire reviews on our Medigap Plan pages.